applerosander-coder/Hikari/replit.md

 ## Replit Migration - October 2025
 Successfully migrated from Vercel to Replit environment.

+## Critical Setup

+### Supabase Database Schema (Required!)
+**IMPORTANT**: Before the app works correctly, you must set up the database schema in Supabase:

+1. Go to your Supabase Dashboard → SQL Editor
+2. Run the SQL from `schema.sql` (or follow `docs/SUPABASE_SCHEMA_SETUP.md`)
+3. This creates the `users` table and triggers for avatar/profile features

+**Without this setup:**
+- Avatar selection won't save (400 errors)
+- Full name won't display on account page
+- User profile features won't work

+See detailed instructions in `docs/SUPABASE_SCHEMA_SETUP.md`

 ## Configuration

 ### Port and Host Settings